Chiefs top Bengals 23-20 on last-second kick for AFC title

-The Chiefs finally beat the Bengals after three straight losses, including a three-point overtime defeat in last year’s title game, and will play the Philadelphia Eagles — coach Andy Reid’s old team — in their third Super Bowl in four years.
+The mad dash, coupled with the 15-yard penalty for a late hit, was all Kansas City needed.

+Harrison Butker strode confidently onto the field, sent a 45-yard kick through cold, gusting wind over the crossbar with 3 seconds to go, and put the Chiefs back in the Super Bowl for the third time in four years with a 23-20 victory.

+“I don’t think we have any cigars,” Mahomes said with a smile, “but we’ll be ready to go in the Super Bowl.”

+It was vindication for the AFC West champions, who had lost three straight to their newfound nemeses, including a three-point overtime loss to Cincinnati in last year’s conference title game.
+All of those defeats were by three points.

+Awaiting them is coach Andy Reid’s old team, the Eagles, in the first matchup of Black quarterbacks in the Super Bowl with Mahomes and Philadelphia’s Jalen Hurts.
+It will also feature a brother-against-brother showdown between Chiefs tight end Travis Kelce and Philadelphia center Jason Kelce.

-“I’ve watched them all year long, great quarterback, great entire team,” Mahomes said of the Eagles.
-“It’s going to be a great challenge for us, but I’m going to celebrate this one first.
+“I’ve watched them all year,” Mahomes said.
+“It’s going to be a great challenge for us.
+But I’m going to celebrate this first.”

-“I don’t think we have any cigars, but we’ll be ready to go in the Super Bowl.”

 Mahomes, who hurt his ankle against Jacksonville in the divisional round, threw for 326 yards and two touchdowns, even though he was missing three of his wide receivers to injuries by the end.
-Marquez Valdes-Scantling led the way with 116 yards and a touchdown, while Travis Kelce — bad back and all — had seven catches for 78 yards and a score.
+Marquez Valdes-Scantling led with 116 yards and a touchdown, while Travis Kelce — bad back and all — had seven catches for 78 yards and a score.

-Yet it was Mahomes on his balky right ankle, rather than with his strong right arm, that rescued the Chiefs.

-“At some points in games, you’ve gotta just put it all on the line,” Mahomes said.
-“The defense gave us a couple chances to get in field goal range, we didn’t get there.
-The defense got another stop for us and I knew I was going to get there somehow.

-The Chiefs got a crucial sack from Chris Jones to force a punt with 39 seconds left, and shaky return man Skyy Moore broke free for 29 yards on the return.
-On third-and-4 at the Bengals 47, Mahomes eluded pressure and scrambled toward the Bengals sideline, barely picking up the first down before Ossai gave him a shove from behind.

-The penalty flags flew, the ball moved 15 yards closer and Butker’s kick barely had enough to get over the crossbar.
+“It’s a tough bunch.
+My heart goes out to them, man, they’re tough guys,” Reid said.
+“They worked so hard this week.
+Pat and Kelce were both banged up a little bit.
+They pushed through and great things happened.”

+The Chiefs also managed to shut the mouths of the Bengals, some of whom had taken to calling their home “Burrowhead” for Joe Burrow, who had never lost to Kansas City.
+Even Cincinnati Mayor Aftab Pureval started in on the trash talk.

+“I’ve got some wise words for that Cincinnati mayor,” Kelce said.
+“Know your role and shut your mouth, you jabroni!”

-Joe Burrow, who was sacked five times and wobbly by the end, finished with 270 yards passing to go with a touchdown and two interceptions for the Bengals.
+Burrow, who was sacked five times and wobbly by the end, finished with 270 yards passing to go with a touchdown and two interceptions for the Bengals.
 Tee Higgins had six catches for 83 yards and the score.

+“We’re not going to make it about one play.
+There was plenty of plays we left on the field today that could have put us in a better position,” Bengals coach Zac Taylor said.
+“The character of this football team, that’s never going to change.
+We’ve got the right people in the locker room, the right men leading this team and this organization.

+“I know that this is a team that our city and our fan base can be proud of,” Taylor added.
+“They represent themselves the right way, and we’re going to fight, scratch and claw to be back in this position next year.”

 The Chiefs were able to do early what the Buffalo Bills could not in last week’s divisional round: They ran roughshod over an ailing Bengals offensive line missing two starters to injury with another bothered by a sore knee.